 After hearing John out, Sydney sympathises and decides to help him by giving him a second chance.
 Sydney offers John fifty dollars in cash to spend again at the casino.
 However, This time, Sydney starts to teach John a few tips on winning money.
 After a small amount of training from Sydney, John can pay for a meal and a nice room for the night.
 Sydney and John develop a special father-son bond, and John becomes his protege when it comes to earning big money from casinos.

 While life for the two seems tremendous and positive, things take a turn for the worse when John begins to have romantic feelings for a waitress named Clementine (Gwyneth Paltrow).
-Soon Sydney is put in a difficult situation, making choices which could alter their valuable friendship forever.
+Soon Sydney is put in a difficult situation, making choices that could alter their valuable friendship forever.

 Performances are simply brilliant.
 Philip Baker Hall as Sydney is easily the best part of the film, and for me, this might be the best performance I’ve seen the actor deliver.
 The chemistry that is shared between Philip Baker Hall and John C. Reilly is also incredible.
-Cameo performances from actors Samuel L. Jackson and Philip Seymour Hoffman were also a pleasant surprise and they gave powerful performances.
+Cameo performances from actors Samuel L. Jackson and Philip Seymour Hoffman were also a pleasant surprise, and they gave powerful performances.

 The plot here is solid, and the opening act alone has intrigued me from the beginning.
 As I watched the film, I continually questioned myself as to why a man would pick a random stranger and give him a second chance.
 Thankfully this is one of a few mysteries that are developed with creativity.
 The film itself is also unpredictable at every step, especially the ending.